di-unipi-socc/thinking/README.md

 ## Short description
 Thinking is composed by three main components:
-1. An instance of MongoDB8 that is exploited to permanently store the collection of thoughts shared by end-users,
+1. An instance of MongoDB that is exploited to permanently store the collection of thoughts shared by end-users,
 2. a Dropwizard-based [REST API](https://github.com/di-unipi-socc/thinking/tree/master/api) that permits remotely accessing the collection of shared thoughts, and
 3. a web-based [GUI](https://github.com/di-unipi-socc/thinking/tree/master/gui) that interacts with the REST API to permit retrieving and adding thoughts to the shared collection.